 Given administration expenses, if any payment to a Settlement Class Member totals less than $25.00, that payment will not be made to the Settlement Class Member and will instead remain in Trust with the Settlement Administrator.
 Any funds remaining after stages one and two above will be paid to a charity (namely: Centre for Addiction and Mental Health Foundation).

-Class Members cannot yet exclude themselves (opt-out) of this proceeding but will be able to in the event the settlement is approved.
+Class Members cannot yet exclude themselves (opt-out) of this proceeding but will be able to in the event the the near future.

 The law firms of Roy O’Connor LLP and Wagners LLP are proposed Class Counsel and represent members of this Class Action in Canada.
 Class Counsel’s contact information is set out below.

-Class members will not have to personally pay Class Counsel for the work that they have done or for the disbursements that they have carried since this case began.
-The proposed Representative Plaintiff entered into a contingency fee agreement with Class Counsel at the outset of the case, providing that Class Counsel are to be paid only in the event of a successful settlement or trial judgment.
-As provided for in that contingency fee agreement, Class Counsel will be asking that the Court approve legal fees of 30% of the settlement funds, plus disbursements and applicable taxes.
-Approval of the Settlement Agreement and Distribution Protocol will not be contingent upon the court approval of legal fees.
-Any approved legal fees and disbursements will be paid out of the $6.95 million total funds paid by the Defendant.
+Class members do not have to personally pay Class Counsel for the work that they have done or for the disbursements that they have carried since this case began.
+The Representative Plaintiff entered into a contingency fee agreement with Class Counsel at the outset of the case, providing that Class Counsel are to be paid only in the event of a successful settlement or trial judgment.
+As provided for in that contingency fee agreement, the Court approved legal fees of 30% of the settlement funds, plus disbursements and applicable taxes.
+Class Counsel’s approved legal fees and disbursements will be paid out of the $6.95 million total funds paid by the Defendant.

 In this case, the Plaintiff has received financial support from the Class Proceedings Fund (the "Fund"), which is a body created by statute and designed to allow access to the courts through class actions in Ontario.
 The Fund has agreed to reimburse the Plaintiff for some disbursements incurred in pursuing this action.
 The Fund would also be responsible for costs that may be awarded against the Plaintiff in this case.
-In exchange, the Fund will be entitled to recover, from any court award or settlement in favour of the Class Members, the amount of its funded disbursements (except amounts already repaid to the Fund).
-The Fund is also entitled to 10% of any amounts that may be payable to Class Members.
+In exchange, the Fund is entitled to recover, from the settlement, the amount of its funded disbursements and 10% of any amounts that may be payable to Class Members.

 For further information about the class proceeding lawsuit please contact Class Counsel at: